National Wildlife Refuge

 The first stop for refuge visitors should be the visitor center, where the refuge information desk and a bookstore are staffed every afternoon by a volunteer.
 The non-profit bookstore is operated by the Muscatatuck Wildlife Society, and proceeds go to refuge projects.
 The Chestnut Ridge Interpretive Trail, located adjacent to the visitor center, is a quarter-mile loop accessible to wheelchairs and includes a boardwalk.

 Refuge headquarters - Open 8 am to 4:30 pm, Monday-Friday.
-Visitor Center - Open sunrise to sunset, seven days/week; volunteer staff are present at the information desk and bookstore every afternoon.
-Outdoor facilities - Open sunrise to sunset seven days/week, except during the refuge deer season, when hours are 6 am to 6 pm.
+Visitor Center - Open afternoons Wednesday through Sunday; volunteer staff are present at the information desk and bookstore every afternoon.
+Outdoor facilities - Open one hour before sunrise to one hour after sunset seven days/week, no change in deer season.

 There is no entrance fee.